stevenvelozo/bookstore_example/README.md

 From the `api/` folder, run `npm install`.
 Make sure to user node version 8.

-## Run the database generation scripts.
+## Run the Stricture database description generation scripts.

 You can run `Build-Database.sh` from the `api/` folder and everything will generate properly

+## Create the Database Tables

+From your favorite MySQL client, connect to the server you are already running on your computer.
+Load up the file stricture generated in `api/model/sql_create/BookStore-CreateDatabase.mysql.sql` and execute it against your database.
+This will create all the empty tables you need.

 ## Run the API server